-Momentum building as Trans Canada Trail works to connect Trail for Canada 150 celebrations in 2017.
+Momentum building as Trans Canada Trail works to connect The Great Trail for Canada 150 celebrations in 2017.

 Trans Canada Trail (TCT) is thrilled to announce that New Brunswick’s section of The Great Trail is now connected, province-wide, making it Canada’s fifth province or territory — after Newfoundland & Labrador, Prince Edward Island, Yukon and Saskatchewan — to reach this milestone.